-Regulations Relating to Internet Advertising
+Regulations Relating to Internet Advertising and Marketing

-In April 2015, the Standing Committee of the NPC promulgated the PRC Advertising Law, which was amended as of October 26, 2018.
+In April 2015, the Standing Committee of the NPC promulgated the PRC Advertising Law, or the Advertising Law, which was amended on October 26, 2018 and April 29, 2021 respectively.
 Pursuant to the Advertising Law, the contents of advertisements shall be authentic and legal, expressed in healthy form, and shall not contain any information that is false or confusing.
-Violation of these provisions may result in penalties, including fines, orders to cease dissemination of the advertisements and orders to publish an advertisement correcting the misleading information.
+Violation of these provisions may result in penalties, including fines, orders to cease dissemination of the advertisements and orders to eliminate impact within the corresponding scope.

-The Interim Measures for Administration of Internet Advertising, or the Internet Advertising Measures, were adopted by the SAIC and became effective in September, 2016.
-The Internet Advertising Measures regulate internet advertisement, which are defined as commercial advertisements that directly or indirectly promote goods or services through websites, web pages, internet applications or other internet media in various forms, including texts, pictures, audio clips and videos.
-According to the Internet Advertising Measures, internet advertisers are responsible for the authenticity of the content of advertisements.
+The Interim Measures for Administration of Internet Advertising, or the Internet Advertising Interim Measures, were adopted by the SAIC and became effective in September, 2016.
+The Internet Advertising Interim Measures regulate internet advertisement, which are defined as commercial advertisements that directly or indirectly promote goods or services through websites, web pages, internet applications or other internet media in various forms, including texts, pictures, audio clips and videos.
+According to the Internet Advertising Interim Measures, internet advertisers are responsible for the authenticity of the content of advertisements.
 The identity, administrative license, cited information and other certificates that advertisers are required to obtain in publishing internet advertisements shall be true and valid.
 Internet advertisements shall be distinguishable and prominently marked as "advertisements" in order to enable consumers to identify them as advertisements.
 Publishing and circulating advertisements through the internet shall not affect the normal use of the internet by users.
 It is not allowed to induce users to click on the content of advertisements by any fraudulent means, or to attach advertisements or advertising links in emails without users' permission.
-The Internet Advertising Measures also impose several restrictions on the forms of advertisements and activities used in advertising.
+The Internet Advertising Interim Measures also impose several restrictions on the forms of advertisements and activities used in advertising.
+In addition, the SAMR issued the Measures for Administration of Internet Advertising (Draft for Comments), or the Draft Internet Advertising Measures for public comments until December 25, 2021, which highlights that if the internet broadcast constitutes commercial advertisements, the relevant operators and marketers shall be subject to the Draft Internet Advertising Measures, and any advertisements for medical treatment, drugs, formula foods or medical devices for special medical purposes or health foods are prohibited to be published by the internet broadcast.

-The Circular of the People's Bank of China, the China Banking and Insurance Regulatory Commission, the China Securities Regulatory Commission and the State Administration of Foreign Exchange on Further Regulating Financial Marketing Campaigns, or the Circular 316, which was promulgated on December 20, 2019 and became effective on January 25,2020, regulates that market players who have not obtained the corresponding qualification for the financial business may not carry out marketing related to such financial business, except that information release platforms and the media are entrusted by the financial product operators or financial service providers that have obtained the qualification for the financial business with the financial marketing in accordance with the law.
+The Circular of the People's Bank of China, the China Banking and Insurance Regulatory Commission, the China Securities Regulatory Commission and the State Administration of Foreign Exchange on Further Regulating Financial Marketing Campaigns, or the Circular 316, which was promulgated on December 20, 2019 and became effective on January 25, 2020, regulates that market players who have not obtained the corresponding qualification for the financial business may not carry out marketing related to such financial business, except that information release platforms and the media are entrusted by the financial product operators or financial service providers that have obtained the qualification for the financial business with the financial marketing in accordance with the law.
 According to the Announcement No.3 issued by PBOC, all lending institutions are required to display the annualized rate of each loan product prominently on the website, mobile app, poster, and any other channels where the product is marketed, and specify the annualized rate in the loan contract.
 The calculation of the annualized interest rate may be based on compound interest or simple interest.
 The calculation based on compound interest is equivalent to that of the internal rate of return, and the simple-interest approach should be specified as such.